nathabee/PomoloBee/documentation/API_1_App_to_Django.md

  {
   "error": {
     "code": "404_NOT_FOUND",
-    "message": "No field and raw data available."
+    "message": "No field and row data available."
   }
 }
 ```